reissbaker/holdup/README.md

 License
 --------------------------------------------------------------------------------

-MIT.
-See LICENSE.txt for details.
+Copyright 2013-2014 Matt Baker.
+Licensed under the MIT License: see LICENSE.txt for details.